Ohio vs. Akron NCAA Football Odds, Plays and Insights | October 2, 2021

-Oddsmakers heavily favor the Ohio Bobcats (0-4, 0-0 MAC) when they visit the Akron Zips (1-3, 0-0 MAC) on Saturday, October 2, 2021 in a matchup between MAC rivals at InfoCision Stadium-Summa Field.
-Ohio is favored by 10 points.
-The game's point total is set at 54.5.
+Oddsmakers give the Ohio Bobcats (0-4, 0-0 MAC) the edge when they visit the Akron Zips (1-3, 0-0 MAC) on Saturday, October 2, 2021 in a matchup between MAC opponents at InfoCision Stadium-Summa Field.
+Ohio is favored by 9.5 points.
+The over/under is 54.5 for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.